 and/or the facebook page.
 Sometimes it is best to contact officers if you need the latest on ...

 If you would like to become a member and join in the fun and adventures in beekeeping, Here is the form to join our association.
-Also try to talk to a neighbor or friend to join with you.
+Also, try to talk a neighbor into attending with you.

 The purposes of WSBA are to assist its members, other

 members in the community interested in bees, and the

 public at large with a continuing education in the art

 and science of beekeeping.

 discuss problems rest assured that we revel

 greatly in the many joys of beekeeping and